Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models

 \section{Related Work}

-\paragraph{Diffusion-based world models.} Diffusion models have been widely adopted for world modeling tasks.
-Earlier approaches based on U-Net backbones investigated different strategies for incorporating conditioning signals, such as concatenation- and modulation-based fusion~\citep{voleti2022mcvd,ho2022video,blattmann2023align}.
-More recently, transformer-based diffusion models~\citep{DiT-peebles2023scalable} have gained traction in world modeling~\citep{sora2024, yang2024cogvideox}, offering improved scalability and support for multimodal inputs.
-These works mainly focus on architectural adaptation and employ relatively simple conditioning mechanisms.
-In contrast, our work addresses a more fundamental limitation of predictive ability within the diffusion modeling framework, without introducing additional design complexity beyond existing modules of DiT and ViT.

-\paragraph{Non-diffusion world models.} Beyond diffusion-based approaches, various frameworks have been proposed for world modeling, including RNN-based~\citep{shi2015convolutional,villegas2019high,wang2022predrnn}, auto-regressive~\citep{yan2021videogpt,wu2024ivideogpt}, and mask-based~\citep{gupta2022maskvit,yu2023magvit} methods.
-As discussed in Section~\ref{subsec:diffusion_world_model}, diffusion models serve as strong baselines but tend to exhibit greater sample variability compared to these non-diffusion counterparts.
-This observation motivates our focus on enhancing consistency within diffusion-based world models.
+\paragraph{Predictive Learning.} Diffusion models have been widely adopted for predictive learning.
+Earlier approaches have explored architectural design for incorporating signals within the conditional generation framework, including concatenation- and modulation-based fusion~\citep{voleti2022mcvd,ho2022video,blattmann2023align} with U-Net backbones, scalable multi-modal transformer-based architectures~\citep{sora2024, yang2024cogvideox} and domain-specific architectures~\citep{gao2024prediff}.
+Beyond diffusion-based approaches, various frameworks have been proposed for predictive tasks, including RNN-based~\citep{shi2015convolutional,villegas2019high,wang2022predrnn}, auto-regressive~\citep{yan2021videogpt,wu2024ivideogpt}, and mask-based~\citep{gupta2022maskvit,yu2023magvit} methods.
+As concluded in Section~\ref{subsec:diffusion_world_model}, diffusion models serve as strong baselines but tend to exhibit greater sample variability compared to these non-diffusion counterparts.
+This observation motivates our focus on enhancing sampling consistency in predictive diffusion models.

-\paragraph{Involvement of diffusion models as part.} While many approaches adopt diffusion models in an end-to-end fashion, recent work has explored integrating them as auxiliary modules within broader architectures.
-For example, \citet{li2024autoregressive} and \citet{liu2025sundial} incorporate diffusion loss for image mask reconstruction and auto-regressive time-series forecasting, respectively, leveraging their generative strength in a modular fashion.
-In contrast, Foresight Diffusion treats the diffusion model as the central component and enhances its consistency by introducing auxiliary deterministic modules tailored for condition understanding in world modeling.
+\paragraph{Diffusion models as components.} While many approaches employ diffusion models in an end-to-end manner, recent studies have integrated them as components within broader architectures.
+For example, \citet{li2024autoregressive} and \citet{liu2025sundial} incorporate diffusion losses for image mask reconstruction and auto-regressive time-series forecasting, respectively, thereby leveraging the generative ability in a modular way.
+By comparison, Foresight Diffusion positions the diffusion model as the central component, enhances its consistency within the generation framework while assigning deterministic modules an auxiliary role tailored for condition understanding in prediction tasks.